Flexible Spending Accounts (FSAs)

 If you’re enrolled in the Harvard High Deductible Health Plan (HDHP) and meet other eligibility requirement, you may contribute to an HSA to cover out of pocket medical expenses today – or save for future expenses.

-- For 2017, Harvard will make a tax-free contribution to your HSA, in addition to any pre-tax contributions you make (up to annual maximums).
+Harvard will make a tax-free contribution to your HSA based on your HDHP election ($500 for individual coverage/$1,000 for employee + spouse/DP, employee + child(ren) or family coverage), in addition to any pre-tax contributions you make (up to annual maximums).

-- Benefits Strategies administers this benefit for Harvard.
+- Benefit Strategies administers this benefit for Harvard.

 For additional details, including information on paying for expenses and filing claims and HSA contribution limits, please refer to the FSA/HSA Overview.